-RELEASE.

 Versions 3 and up.
 It is possible to run with native threads on some late

-2.2.x versions, but you may encounter problems shutting down mysqld
+2.2.x versions, but you may encounter problems shutting down mysqld.

 Unfortunately, certain function calls on FreeBSD are not yet fully thread-safe.

-Most notably, this includes the gethostbyname()
+Most notably, this includes the gethostbyname() function, which is

 used by MySQL to convert hostnames into IP addresses.
 Under certain

-process will suddenly cause 100%
+circumstances, the mysqld process will suddenly cause 100%

 CPU load and will be unresponsive.
 If you encounter this problem, try to start

-MySQL using the --skip-name-resolve
+MySQL using the --skip-name-resolve option.

 Alternatively, you can link MySQL on FreeBSD 4.x against the LinuxThreads library, which avoids a few of the problems that the native FreeBSD thread implementation has.
 For a very good comparison of LinuxThreads versus native threads, see Jeremy Zawodny's article FreeBSD or Linux for your MySQL Server? at http://jeremy.zawodny.com/blog/archives/000697.html.